 Uses for Cellular Grout

 There are two primary drivers for using lightweight cellular grout: load reduction and placement characteristics.
-25lb/cuft wet cast density material is the most common lightweight fill material.
-It will cure to 20.5lb/cuft.
+25lb/cuft wet cast density material is the most common load reducing fill material.
+It will cure to around 20.5lb/cuft in place.
 On the placement characteristics side, cellular grout is used due to economics in utility grouting applications in that it can be pumped very far (thousands of feet) at very low pressures.
 This facilitates annular space grouting and abandonments of much longer runs compared to traditional grout materials.

 Typical Neat Mix Designs